October Carnivore Challenge is OPEN

 Carnivore Diet allows:

-• Beef (including steak, ground beef)
+• Beef (including steak and ground beef)

 • Pork (including pork chops, bacon)